-To highlight all the data automatically, ensure that your cursor is still in the Compute cell, and press the following keys simultaneously: Shift + End + down arrow.
+To highlight all the data automatically, put your cursor in the Compute cell, and press the following keys simultaneously: Shift + End + down arrow.

 If this key combination does not work automatically, press Shift + End + down arrow to highlight all the rows, and then press Shift + End + right arrow to highlight all the columns.